rzymek/cv/krzysztof.rzymkowski.md

 ### Java
 I've been using Java since version 1.1 - before Swing.
 I've started with JEE just when EJB3 and JPA came out, with all those cosy annotations replacing the XML hell of J2EE 1.4.
 As for the JEE servers , I've got deeply acquainted with JBoss, Websphere and lately Wildfly.
 Thanks to [Xtend](http://xtend-lang.org ) - an alternative JVM language - I've became familiar with functional programming well before the Java 8 release.
-I do know the importance of clean code - I've been maintaining end expanding my commercial side project for 8 years now.
+I do know the importance of clean code - I've been maintaining and expanding my commercial side project for 8 years now.

 ### Web Frameworks

 Deep understanding of the underlying technologies gained with [my implementation](https://github.com/rzymek/cxxsp) (as an Apache mod) of JavaServer Pages with C++ used instead of Java.
 Having worked for a few years with the heavy weight JavaServer Faces, I've [switched my interest](https://github.com/search?l=JavaScript&q=user%3Arzymek&type=Repositories) to modern JS frameworks.
 Even with [JBoss Seam](http://seamframework.org/) and [Facelets](https://docs.oracle.com/javaee/6/tutorial/doc/giepx.html) I found JSF overcomplicated and a real memory hog.
 After checking out [Angular](https://angularjs.org) and [Dart](https://www.dartlang.org/), I've chosen the full-stack [Meteor](https://www.meteor.com/) framework as my platform of [choice](http://stackoverflow.com/search?q=user%3A211205+%5Bmeteor%5D+is%3Aanswer).
 I've used both Bootstrap 3 as well as Zurb's Foundation CSS frameworks on my side projects (just to feel the difference).
-I love the familar syntax of [Less](lesscss.org).
+I love the familiar syntax of [Less](lesscss.org).

 ### Tooling
 Instinctively I strive to automate all that's possible.
 My tools of choice are [bash](http://stackoverflow.com/search?tab=votes&q=user%3a211205%20%5bbash%5d%20is%3aanswer), [awk](http://stackoverflow.com/search?q=user%3A211205+%5Bawk%5D+is%3Aanswer) and [Jenkins](https://jenkins-ci.org/) with which I've setup continous delivery for WebSphere and lately Wildfly.
 I also mastered [maven](https://maven.apache.org/), to the point of writing plugins for code generation using [AST](http://www.vogella.com/tutorials/EclipseJDT/article.html).